The views expressed by the host of this program now documented to be almost always right 99.6% of the time.

 If you sign up, you get the first two months free.

-So it's actually less than fifty five dollars.
+So it's actually less than $55.

-Carbonite back it up and get it back.
+Carbonite, back it up and get it back.

-And don't forget at Carbonite.com to use the offer code Rush.
+And don't forget at carbonite.com to use the offer code RUSH.

-This is Diane, Mettery, Louisiana.
+This is Diane, Metary, Louisiana.

 Great to have you on the program.